 Eli Kalman

-Romanian-born pianist Eli Kalman has performed extensively in Romania, Israel, Germany, Hungary, Japan, United States and Canada.
-His lifelong passion for chamber music has been featured in performances at the Weill Hall at Carnegie Hall in New York, the Kennedy Center for Performing Arts in Washington, “San Francisco Performances”, “Tuesday Evening Concert Series” in Virginia, at the Sylvia Adalman Artist Recital Series at the Peabody Institute in Baltimore, on the Emmanuel Music-Schumann Chamber Series in Boston, the Connoisseur Series at Wichita State University, Myra Hess Series in Chicago and other.
-Solo and chamber appearances have also featured him as a soloist with the Water City Chamber Orchestra and on numerous live broadcast recitals on “Sunday Afternoon Live from the Chazen” on WPR and from WFMT Chicago.
+A fervent advocate of chamber music, Eli's artistry has graced prestigious venues like Weill Hall at Carnegie Hall in New York, the Kennedy Center for the Performing Arts in Washington, the acclaimed "San Francisco Performances," the esteemed "Tuesday Evening Concert Series" in Virginia, and the Sylvia Adalman Artist Recital Series at the Peabody Institute in Baltimore.
+Notable appearances also include the Emmanuel Music-Schumann Chamber Series in Boston, the Connoisseur Series at Wichita State University, and the Myra Hess Series in Chicago.
+Noteworthy solo and chamber performances feature collaborations with esteemed orchestras like Manitowoc Symphony Orchestra, the Water City Chamber Orchestra, along with captivating live broadcasts and recitals with distinguished cellist Parry Karp on "Sunday Afternoon Live from the Chazen" on WPR and WFMT Chicago.

-Prior to his teaching appointment at UW-Oshkosh in 2006, he has been on the piano faculty at the Center of Arts, Mizra in Israel and previously at the Lyceum of Arts, Baia Mare in Romania.
+Dr. Kalman's commitment to musical education is also profound.
+Prior to his esteemed position at UW-Oshkosh since 2006, he held pivotal roles on the piano faculty at the Center of Arts, Mizra in Israel, and the Lyceum of Arts, Baia Mare in Romania.
+Through his teaching and mentorship, he continues to shape the next generation of pianists, instilling in them his passion for music and his profound understanding of its nuances.

 Learn more about the FREDRIC & JANICE YOURA PIANO PERFORMANCE SCHOLARSHIP.